 Muddy Eats – The Griffin’s Head in Mears Ashby

-Those of you Mudsters who were here at the genesis of Muddy Northants in February 2016 will recall that Adam Church, Head Chef and then part owner of the Bread and Pullet, was one of the first of the Northants establishment to open its doors to Muddy Stilettos and we gave the food and the ambience a glowing review.
-So when we got wind that Adam was cooking up a storm at The Griffin in Mears Ashby, we were there with bells on!
+Those of you Mudsters who were here at the genesis of Muddy Northants in February 2016 will recall that Adam Church, Head Chef and then part owner of the Bread and Pullet, was one of the first of the Northants establishments to open its doors to Muddy Stilettos and we gave the food and the ambience a glowing review.
+Adam’s been cooking up a storm at The Griffin in Mears Ashby for a year and a half now and we’ve managed three visits so far!
+Read about our exploits below…

-First impressions of are of a Classic country pub, but…oh my goodness, the food!
-Believe me, we are not talking your average pub grub here (more below).
-There’s been a bit of a refurbishment since they took over and they now have a new roof and rejuvenated windows.
+First impressions give a classic country pub, but…oh my goodness, the food!
+Believe me, we are not talking your average pub grub here (more of which below).
+There’s been a bit of a refurbishment since they took over and they now have a new roof, rejuvenated windows and a charming outdoor area at the front overlooking a field of sheep.
 There are also some quite serious talks of an expansion and possibly some B&B rooms which I am quite excited about (who doesn’t love a stay over after a scrummy meal and a glass or three of vino)!!

 The bar and restaurant space is all set up for scoff.
 There’s enough space between tables that you aren’t party to next door’s conversation (unless you want to be of course).
-It was buzzy on the Sunday afternoon we visited (not always the case with country pubs around the 4pm mark), with couples on dates, family groups, gangs of friends, children and dogs (your four-legged friends are allowed in the bar).
+It was buzzy on the first time we visited on a Sunday afternoon (not always the case with country pubs around the 4pm mark) and even busier on a Summer’s Monday evening on our third visit!
+Couples on dates, family groups, gangs of friends, children and dogs (your four-legged friends are allowed in the bar).
 Everyone is welcome – really welcome, in fact.
-The service was exceptional, friendly and patient in the face of my four million questions about the menu.
+The service is exceptional, friendly and patient in the face of my four million questions about the menu.

 SCOFF & QUAFF

-They bake their own scotch eggs and sausage rolls which are in the bar area to help soak everything for those just visiting for drinks!
+Foodie wise you’re onto an adventure as soon as you walk in.
+They bake their own scotch eggs and sausage rolls which are in the bar area to help soak everything (great for those just visiting for drinks)!

-The cheese looks super yummy too, but I guess the Tom Hewer group knows what it’s doing there as the cheese selection at John Franklin’s in The Royal & Derngate is scrumalummy.
-The menu was one of the best fit for me that I’ve seen in a long while, there wasn’t much on there I didn’t like!
+The cheese looked super yummy too, but I guess the Tom Hewer group knows what it’s doing there as the cheese selection at John Franklin’s in The Royal & Derngate is scrumalummy.
+On the first of our visits the menu was one of the best fits for me that I’ve seen in a long while, there wasn’t much on there I didn’t like (pub classics with a twist and also some sophisticated restaurant style dishes)!
 I started with seasonal asparagus with breadcrumbed sourdough and a bloomin’ tasty fried egg which Plus One helped himself to almost immediately!

 He went for the daily special of king prawns with a splendiferous chimichurri sauce (I love this sauce and these guys did it top notch).